Mechanical Engineering with a Year in North America MEng

 - Mechanics of Deformable Solids

 The module continues the process begun in the first year of providing the essential knowledge, understanding and skills associated with the mechanics of deformable solids which students require to become competent Chartered Mechanical Engineers.
 The module covers analysis of mechanical components under stress and application of different methods to evaluate stress state and deformation of deformable solids.
 Plastic failure is also covered.10 credits

 - Heat Transfer

 Heat transfer mechanisms are introduced.
 Heat conduction, convection and radiation are studied in this order.
 Techniques for analysing heat transfer problems are then covered.
 Two applications, heat exchangers and fins are analysed in detail.
-At the end of the module, students should be able to: 1.
-State the fundamental processes of heat transfer and apply them to real world systems.
-2. Understand how heat is transferred by conduction, convection and radiation.
-3. Solve a variety of fundamental and applied heat transfer problems.10 credits
+At the end of the module, students should be able to:10 credits

 - Design of Engineering Components

 The module develops both the knowledge and awareness of the student in terms of being able to make decisions based on limited data and include both ethical and economic considerations.
 Practical worked examples are developed which show how basic mechanical theory can be adapted and applied to `industrial' design situations.
 Assessment includes a 'design audit' in which a device is dismantled and each component analysed for design functionality.
 This exercise enables the student to develop their CAD skills.10 credits

 - Materials Processing